DevYeom/YYBottomSheet/README.md

 ## Introduction

-When you need to let user choose one of several, you can use YYBottomSheet.
+When you need to let users choose one of several or know informations by showing bottomSheet, you can use YYBottomSheet.
 Simple And Clear 😎

 ## Example